commschamp/cc.mqtt5.libs/client/spec_compliance.md

 - [MQTT-4.6.0-1]: When the Client re-sends any PUBLISH packets, it MUST re-send them in the order in which the original PUBLISH packets were sent (this applies to QoS 1 and QoS 2 messages)
     * Tested in UnitTestPublish::test33 and UnitTestPublish::test34.
+- [MQTT-4.6.0-2]: The Client MUST send PUBACK packets in the order in which the corresponding PUBLISH packets were received (QoS 1 messages).
+    * Complies by the nature of implementation, the client sends responses right away when processing incoming messages
+- [MQTT-4.6.0-3]: The Client MUST send PUBREC packets in the order in which the corresponding PUBLISH packets were received (QoS 2 messages)
+    * Complies by the nature of implementation, the client sends responses right away when processing incoming messages
+- [MQTT-4.6.0-4]: The Client MUST send PUBREL packets in the order in which the corresponding PUBREC packets were received (QoS 2 messages)
+    * Complies by the nature of implementation, the client sends responses right away when processing incoming messages
+- [MQTT-4.6.0-5]: When a Server processes a message that has been published to an Ordered Topic, it MUST send PUBLISH packets to consumers (for the same Topic and QoS) in the order that they were received from any given Client
+    * Server specific.
+- [MQTT-4.6.0-6]: By default, a Server MUST treat every Topic as an Ordered Topic when it is forwarding messages on Non-shared Subscriptions.
+    * Server specific.
+- [MQTT-4.7.0-1]: The wildcard characters can be used in Topic Filters, but MUST NOT be used within a Topic Name
+    * Tested in multiple unit tests mentioned above.
+- [MQTT-4.7.1-1]: The multi-level wildcard
+    character MUST be specified either on its own or following a topic level separator.
+In either case it MUST be the last character specified in the Topic Filter
+    * Tested in UnitTestSubscribe::test3.
+- [MQTT-4.7.1-2]: The single-level wildcard can be used at any level in the Topic Filter, including first and last levels.
+Where it is used, it MUST occupy an entire level of the filter
+    * Tested in UnitTestSubscribe::test3.
+- [MQTT-4.7.2-1]: The Server MUST NOT match Topic Filters starting with a wildcard character (# or +) with Topic Names beginning with a $ character
+    * Spec: The Server SHOULD prevent Clients from using such Topic Names to exchange messages with other Clients
+    * Server specific
+    * Publish configuration prevents usage of '$' prefix for topics.
+Tested in UnitTestPublish::test10.
+- [MQTT-4.7.3-1]: All Topic Names and Topic Filters MUST be at least one character long
+    * Tested in UnitTestPublish::test10 and UnitTestSubscribe::test3.
+- [MQTT-4.7.3-2]: Topic Names and Topic Filters MUST NOT include the null character (Unicode U+0000)
+    * All topic filters / names are passed as zero terminated C-strings, which is not sent to the broker.
+- [MQTT-4.7.3-3]: Topic Names and Topic Filters are UTF-8 Encoded Strings; they MUST NOT encode to more than 65,535 bytes.
+    * Every string / data configuration is checked for the maximum length and configuration is rejected.
+    * Not really tested.
+- [MQTT-4.7.3-4]: When it performs subscription matching the Server MUST NOT perform any normalization of Topic Names or Topic Filters, or any modification or substitution of unrecognized characters
+    * Server specific.
+- [MQTT-4.8.2-1]: A Shared Subscription's Topic Filter MUST start with $share/ and MUST contain a ShareName that is at least one character long.
+    * Tested in UnitTestSubscribe::test3.
+- [MQTT-4.8.2-2]: The ShareName MUST NOT contain the characters "/", "+" or
+    "#", but MUST be followed by a "/" character.
+This "/" character MUST be followed by a Topic Filter
+    * Tested in UnitTestSubscribe::test3.
+- [MQTT-4.8.2-3]: When sending an Application Message to a Client the Server MUST respect the granted QoS for the Client's subscription
+    * Server specific.
+- [MQTT-4.8.2-4]: If the Server is in the process of sending a QoS 2 message to its chosen subscribing Client and the connection to the Client breaks before delivery is complete, the Server MUST complete the delivery of the message to that Client when it reconnects.
+    * Server specific.
+- [MQTT-4.8.2-6]: If a Client responds with a PUBACK or PUBREC containing a Reason Code of 0x80 or greater to a PUBLISH packet from the Server, the Server MUST discard the Application Message and not attempt to send it to any other Subscriber.
+    * Server specific.
+- [MQTT-4.9.0-1]: The Client or Server MUST set its initial send quota to a non-zero value not exceeding the Receive Maximum
+    * Client data structures allows reception of the configured high qos messages.
+- [MQTT-4.9.0-2]: Each time the Client or Server sends a PUBLISH packet at QoS > 0, it decrements the send quota.
+If the send quota reaches zero, the Client or Server MUST NOT send any more PUBLISH packets with QoS > 0
+    * Tested in UnitTestPublish::test22.
+- [MQTT-4.9.0-3]: The Client and Server MUST continue to process and respond to all other MQTT Control Packets even if the quota is zero
+    * Client doesn't have limitation on sending any other packets.
+- [MQTT-4.12.0-1]:  If the Server does not support the Authentication Method supplied by the Client, it MAY send a CONNACK with a Reason Code of 0x8C (Bad authentication method) or 0x87 (Not Authorized) and MUST close the Network Connection
+    * Server specific
+- [MQTT-4.12.0-2]: If the Server requires additional information to complete the authentication, it can send an AUTH packet to the Client.
+This packet MUST contain a Reason Code of 0x18 (Continue authentication).
+    * Tested in UnitTestConnect::test3.
+- [MQTT-4.12.0-3] The Client responds to an AUTH packet from the Server by sending a further AUTH packet.
+This packet MUST contain a Reason Code of 0x18 (Continue authentication)
+    * Tested in UnitTestConnect::test3.
+- [MQTT-4.12.0-4]: The Server can reject the authentication at any point in this process.
+It MAY send a CONNACK with a Reason Code of 0x80 or above as described in section 4.13, and MUST close the Network Connection
+    * Tested in UnitTestConnect::test29.
+- [MQTT-4.12.0-5]: If the initial CONNECT packet included an Authentication Method property then all AUTH packets, and any successful CONNACK packet MUST include an Authentication Method Property with the same value as in the CONNECT packet.
+    * Tested in UnitTestConnect::test3.
+    * When CONNACK has wrong AuthMethed Protocol Error is reported.
+Not tested yet ???